UPDATED! This post was expanded and updated for 2019 to include fresh new information.

-If you hadn’t already learned from personal experience, then you might have at least wondered: with all the studies and stats showing the effectiveness of video content marketing, why are there so many teams yet to produce ANY video content?
 The truth is, video production is not an easy task or an affordable one.
-Many teams set out to add video but struggle with costs and don’t always understand the process either.
+Many teams set out to add video into their marketing strategy but struggle with costs, and don’t always understand the process either.

-The most important part of the video production workflow is what happens before the camera starts rolling.
-Pre-production, or the planning and logistics phase of a video project, is where most of the magic happens before it gets recorded.
+Why?
+Because the most important part of the video production workflow is what happens before the camera starts rolling.
+Pre-production, or the planning and logistics phase of a video project, is where most of the magic happens—long before you hit the “record” button.
 And while poor pre-production may not break your video, it will break your budget if you don’t do your due diligence.

 Even if a video production team has on-staff creatives, they may not understand your vision or premise.
 Similar to when you go to a hairdressing salon with a picture to help explain what you want, pre-production is where you put that image together.